 Too much reliance on technology may also erode our people skills.
 Author and travel blogger Lauren Juliff has suffered from social anxiety for most of her life.
 She works online, so it’s easy for her to avoid other people.
 But her social anxiety got much worse while working on a time-sensitive project a few years ago.

 In 2015, Juliff landed a book deal that demanded a finished manuscript in just a few months.
 She agreed to the tight deadline and hunkered down—working 18-hour days and rarely leaving the house.

 When she finally emerged, Juliff hadn’t seen friends or even felt the sunlight on her skin for four months.
 Just being outside made her jumpy and nervous, and talking to people felt too far out of her comfort zone.

-“I overanalyzed everything I said in a conversation for months afterwards, beating myself up if a joke didn’t land or if I couldn’t find anything to say when forced with an awkward silence,” Juliff said.
+“I overanalyzed everything I said in a conversation for months afterward, beating myself up if a joke didn’t land or if I couldn’t find anything to say when faced with an awkward silence,” Juliff said.

 There were physical symptoms, too.
 Talking to friends would result in dizziness and heart palpitations.
 Simply walking to a friend’s house would trigger severe stomach cramps.
 Juliff would have to turn around and go home, reporting through text that she was too sick to meet up.

 “On the rare occasions when I was able to push through the pain, I’d arrive and be so nervous I was going to say something weird that I’d opt for saying nothing at all, and stand on my own in an awkward silence,” Juliff said.
 “It got pretty bad.”